Top 5 Best Practices for a Secure Backup and Recovery Strategy

-Major data losses can happen at any time without warning — which means that without a reliable data recovery, your data will be as good as lost forever.
-This may sound worrying, but it is a sad reality in a system where digital storage devices are prone to software bugs, human error, hardware failure, power failure, physical damage, and data corruption and hacking.
-You may not realize the importance of your data until you lose it and it is important that you perform regular backups.
-Otherwise, you will need to pay for expensive and time consuming recovery services that in some cases do not guarantee a complete, if any, data recovery.
+Major data losses can happen at any time without warning — which means that without a reliable backup and disaster recovery plan, your data will be as good as lost forever.
+This may sound dauting, but it is a sad reality in a system where digital storage devices are prone to software bugs, human error, hardware failure, power failure, physical damage, and data corruption and hacking.
+You may not realize the importance of your data until you lose it - so make sure you're performing regular backups.
+This means at minimum quarterly, although monthly is better.

 What is data recovery?